S07singh/Auth-App/README.md

-echo "# My Auth App 🔐
+# Auth App 🔐

-**My Auth App** is a full-stack authentication system that provides secure user authentication with features like email OTP verification, password reset, and protected routes.
+**Auth App** is a full-stack authentication system that provides secure user authentication with features like email OTP verification, password reset, and protected routes.
 It is built using **Node.js, Express.js, MongoDB**, and **React.js**.

 ## 🚀 Features